Documentation Index

 Making content distinguishable means ensuring that users can perceive and differentiate important information regardless of their visual or auditory abilities.
 This includes providing sufficient color contrast, not relying solely on color to convey information, controlling audio levels, and allowing customization of visual and audio elements.

 Users with color blindness, low vision, hearing impairments, or various sensitivities need content that can be perceived clearly in different ways.
-This section covers Cloudinary's tools for creating high-contrast visuals, assisting color blind users, managing audio levels, customizing text presentation, and adapting content for different viewing modes and environments.
+This section covers Cloudinary's tools for assisting color blind users, customizing text presentation, and managing audio levels amongst others.

 Visual and audio clarity considerations